MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMConfigurationItem.md

 Indicates that the cmdlet does not automatically refresh lazy properties.

 Lazy properties contain values that are relatively inefficient to retrieve which can cause additional network traffic and decrease cmdlet performance.
-If lazy properties are not used, this parameter should be specified.
+If lazy properties are not needed, this parameter should be specified.

 ```yaml
 Type: SwitchParameter